FAIRmat-NFDI/nomad-distro-dev/README.md

    ```
 > [!TIP]
 >
-> To get more information on how to use git submodules are used to structure bigger
-> software projects, read the this [Github blog entry](https://github.blog/open-source/git/working-with-submodules/) on this topic.
+> To get more information on how `git submodules` are used to structure bigger software projects, read the this [Github blog entry](https://github.blog/open-source/git/working-with-submodules/) on this topic.

 2. Add local plugins